-Are you interested in the future of the ocean and its protection?
-Do you want to know more about the threats it is faced with?
+Are you interested in the fate of the ocean and its preservation?
+Do you want to better understand what is threatening him?

-Thanks to the commitment shown by the Princes of Monaco for increasing awareness and the protection of the ocean, this new area can show you what it’s like to be an explorer for a day in this brand-new experience.
+Through the commitment of the Princes of Monaco to the knowledge and protection of the ocean, this new space transforms you into explorers in a new visiting experience.
 So, are you ready to save the ocean?

 An immersive digital experience

-The Oceanographic Museum of Monaco has completely refurbished one part of the building to offer you this brand-new experience.
+The Oceanographic Museum of Monaco has completely redesigned one of its wings to create a completely new visitor experience.

-This exploratory and highly personal tour will take you through the history of a very special relationship with the ocean: that of three men, three destinies, between the past, the present and the future which is waiting to be met.
+Exploratory and intimate, the journey gradually retraces the history and current events of a particular relationship with the ocean: that of these three men, three destinies, between past, present and a future that is yet to be built.

 In the footsteps of three princes…

-The tour begins with Prince Albert I, known as the “Prince of the Seas”, thanks to his 28 oceanography explorations between 1885 and 1915, from Cape Verde to the Arctic.
-It follows on with Prince Rainier III, lover and defender of the Mediterranean, who was joined by Captain Jacques-Yves Cousteau, Director of the Oceanographic Museum de Monaco for over thirty years.
+The journey begins with Prince Albert I, nicknamed the “Prince of the Seas”, and follows his 28 oceanographic campaigns from 1885 to 1915, from Cape Verde to the Arctic regions.
+It continues with Prince Rainier III, lover and defender of the Mediterranean, whose action was combined with that of Commander Jacques-Yves Cousteau, director of the Oceanographic Museum of Monaco for over thirty years.

-At the beginning of the 21st century, a new chapter began with the work and commitment of His Majesty Prince Albert II.
-Visitors will discover the issues faced today for the protection of the ocean.
+At the beginning of the 21st century, a new chapter is being written through the action and commitment of H.S.H.
+Prince Albert II.
+The visitor then discovers the contemporary stakes of the preservation of the ocean.

 Increase awareness, convince people and get them involved

-Dive into the discovery of the ocean in an exceptional sharing environment.
-Here, new technology is used to reveal the history and the heritage and scientific collections of this hundred-year-old establishment, all with a perfect blend of the real and the virtual.
+Dive into the discovery of the ocean in an exceptional space for sharing.
+Here, new technologies are placed at the service of the history and the heritage and scientific collections of the century-old establishment, in a singular marriage of the real and the virtual.

 Get involved as part of a unique visit…

-Optical theatre, LCD screens, interactive whiteboards and tactile screens are used to portray ancient
+Optical theatres, LCD screens, interactive boards and touch screens are used alongside films

-simulations and collaborative games so that up to twenty
+and collaborative games that allow up to twenty participants to interact.